Nominations recently opened for the Cairns Tropical Pride’s Community Hero Awards, recognising the region’s LGBTIQ volunteers of the year.

 Each year, the festival awards a group of locals whose voluntary efforts have made their community a better place.

-As well as awards for a significant community contribution, Indigenous leadership, Woman of the Year and Youth of the Year, the Pat O’Hara Lifetime Achievement Award will be handed out to recognise another Cairns local for their voluntary contributions to the LGBTIQ community over years, often decades.
+The Pat O’Hara Lifetime Achievement Award recognises a Cairns local for their voluntary contributions to the LGBTIQ community over years, often decades.

-The awards will be presented on Friday, October 12 during a special gala ball to launch this year’s festival at the Tanks Arts Centre.
+The awards happen on Friday, October 12 during a special gala ball to launch this year’s festival at the Tanks Arts Centre.

-Read about some of the previous winners of the Pat O’Hara Lifetime Achievement Award below:
+Read about previous winners of the Pat O’Hara Lifetime Achievement Award below:

 Pat O’Hara OAM